Lailouezzz/AES-NI-Qt/README.md

 QAES256(const AESMode& encryptMode);
 ```

-`AESMode` is enum at this time, ECB and CBC (you can learn that on wikipedia) mode are implemented.
+`AESMode` is enum at this time, ECB, CBC and PCBC (you can learn that on wikipedia) mode are implemented.

 ```cpp
 QAES256(const AESMode& encryptMode, const QByteArray& userKey);